analyst-one/oikaze/src/tutorial.md

 The `.get` function returns the CSS variable as-is, while the `.rem` function converts the value to rem units.
 You can also use the `.alpha` function to retrieve a CSS variable with a specified opacity value.
 Prefix any token with `$` to retrieve the corresponding value instead of the CSS custom property.

-### 6. Overriding the Default Set
+### 6. Alternative Sets

-Oikaze allows you to override the default set of design tokens by defining additional token files or modifying the existing ones.
+Oikaze allows you to create alternative sets of design tokens.
 This flexibility enables you to customize and adapt Oikaze to your specific project requirements.

-To override a design token, simply define the overriding variable in a new token file.
-For example, if you want to override the primary color, create a new token file custom-colors.scss:
+To override a design token, simply define the variable in a new token file and add it to the Oikaze config.
+For example, if you want to have an alternative set that overrides the primary color, create a new token file custom-colors.scss:

 ```scss
 // custom-colors.scss